meliketekin/Todo-App/README.md

 # Todo-App
-A mobile application with React Native Expo
+A mobile application with React Native Expo and with Animated library